jnozzi/cocoadev.com/markdown/CreatingDemonAndGettingSystemTime.md

 ----

-That's not a great technical specification but you'll need to create a "Foundation Tool" in General/XCode first of all.
+That's not a great technical specification but you'll need to create a "Foundation Tool" in XCode first of all.
 Your "systemtimedaemon.m" file should contain the following:

 #import <Foundation/Foundation.h>

 int main (int argc, const char * argv[]) {
- General/NSAutoreleasePool * pool = General/[[NSAutoreleasePool alloc] init];
+ NSAutoreleasePool * pool = [[NSAutoreleasePool alloc] init];

  while(1) {
-   General/NSLog(@"Current system time is %@",General/[NSDate date]);
+   NSLog(@"Current system time is %@",[NSDate date]);
-   General/[NSThread sleepUntilDate:General/[NSDate dateWithTimeIntervalSinceNow:60.0]];
+   [NSThread sleepUntilDate:[NSDate dateWithTimeIntervalSinceNow:60.0]];
  }

  [pool release];